Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Survival analysis of breast cancer patients

 \subsection{Model fitting and results}

-In this section, we aim to fit and compare different types of penalized Cox proportional hazard models with lasso and adaptive lasso penalties, evaluate their performance and compare them.
-For the adaptive lasso penalty, some of the different types of weight computation defined in Section \ref{weights} are used.
-Note that random survival forest weights are not studied in this section as the results obtained from the simulations in Section \ref{simul} showed that these weights give worse results than the rest of the alternatives considered.
-Before fitting the models, it is essential to determine the optimal penalty value $\lambda$.
-This is achieved through the cross-validation approach defined in equation (\ref{eqcv}) in Section \ref{cv}.
+In this section, we aim to fit and compare different types of penalized Cox proportional hazard models with lasso and adaptive lasso penalties, evaluate their performance and compare their variable selection capabilities.
+For the adaptive lasso penalty, we apply the different types of weight computation methods defined in Section \ref{weights}, except for RSF weights, which were excluded based on their inferior performance in the simulation studies presented in Section \ref{simul}.
+Before fitting the models, the optimal penalty value $\lambda$ is determined through the cross-validation approach defined in Section \ref{sec:cv}.

-The dataset is randomly partitioned into a train set containing $200$ individuals and a test set containing the remaining $34$ individuals.